bsvensson/try_git_playground/readme.md

 5. Rebuild the project.
 6. Select the project.
 Now let's run it - there are multiple ways of doing this: one way is to click green triangle button on top, another way is click Ctrl-F11 and a third way is to click "Run" menu, then select "Run Index".
 7. Browser will open and Flex Viewer application will be displayed.

-## Non-source code compiled versions

-1. Download and unzip the .zip file.
-2. Web-enable the directory or copy/paste the source to your own .html file.
-3. Access the .html page.

 ## Requirements